pacificpelican/gallery4/readme.md

 > The Gallery4 app runs out of the index.php in the root of the project.
 In your server's settings, point the document root to the top level folder of the project.

+Gallery 4 is a fork of [Lovebird](http://lovebird.pacificio.com).
 The LoveBird project was originally developed for [Jessica McKeown](http://jessica.sf3am.com) Photography.

 ![Jessica McKeown Photography](https://github.com/pacificpelican/lovebird/blob/master/assets/files/uebnvc-248h13h389-h9823h-r-(H-(-h.jpg "Jessica McKeown Photography")